HIPAA Training Resources: Facility Guide and FAQ

 Healthcare technology improves the way patients get care.
 Tools like electronic health record (EHR) systems improve access to care by allowing healthcare providers to obtain important health information wherever they are.
 However, with improved accessibility to sensitive information comes a greater need to protect patients’ privacy and security.

-As a healthcare leader, you can ensure patient privacy is protected at your facility by providing effective HIPAA compliance training for healthcare and administrative staff.
+As a healthcare leader, you can ensure patient privacy is protected at your facility by providing effective HIPAA training resources for healthcare and administrative staff.
 Read about the importance of HIPAA compliance and what to include in a training program.

 HIPAA Overview